Philb37/ferris-vault-tui/README.md

 # Description

-Ferry-Vault-TUI is a TUI password manager written in rust.
+Ferris-Vault-TUI is a TUI password manager written in rust, it works alongside the [server](https://github.com/Philb37/ferris-vault-server).

-### Important
+## Important

 The state of the TUI is catastrophic.
 No correct error handling, weird state handling, could be refactored.
 The goal was to have a first version working.